wilsonliaows/docs/on-prem/profile.md

 ## JMS connection profile
 JMS connection profiles are located in the `jms` section of `<INSTALL_HOME>/conf/config.yml`.
 A JMS provider is specified by `provider` property of a connection profile.
-The following JMS providers are supported by the on-prem agent:
+The following JMS providers are supported by the on-premise agent:
 * `amazon-sqs` or `sqs` for Amazon Simple Queue Service
 * `activemq` for Apache ActiveMQ.